smartdevicelink/sdl_ios/README.md

 #### Preparing for Development
 To prepare the library for development, you will need to take a few steps:

+1. Clone this repository.
 1. Install submodules with `git submodule init` and `git submodule update`.
-2. Install testing dependencies (#running-tests).
+1. Install testing dependencies (#running-tests).
-3. Ensure that you can run the Hello SDL test app (#example-apps).
+1. Ensure that you can run the [Hello SDL test app](#example-apps).

 #### Creating or Updating an RPC
-When creating or updating an RPC, you will need to install and use the RPC generator (https://github.com/smartdevicelink/sdl_ios/tree/master/generator).
+When creating or updating an RPC, you will need to install and use the [RPC generator](https://github.com/smartdevicelink/sdl_ios/tree/master/generator).
 The generator must be used to ensure that the content is correct.
 To use the generator, the RPC must be updated on the [RPC spec repository](https://github.com/smartdevicelink/rpc_spec).

 #### Running Tests
 To run tests, you will need to bootstrap the Carthage testing libraries.
 To do so, first [install Carthage](https://github.com/Carthage/Carthage#installing-carthage).